zSuperx/glat/README.md

 its just cat but gleam.

-buffers IO cuz i aint no bitch. crashes on non-utf8 characters because it's not a bug it's a feature.
+buffers IO cuz mama didn't raise no bitch.

+also crashes on non-utf8 characters because it's not a bug it's a feature (is it even possible)

 ## Running